jsmarier-courses/midterm-project-carolinewurster/mpad2003_midterm_carolinewurster.md

 # Midterm Project: Exploratory Data Analysis (EDA)

-Use one hashtag symbol (`#`) to create a level 1 heading like this one.

 ## Foreword

 For this assignment, you must extract data from a dataset provided by the instructor.
 You must then clean and analyze the data, create exploratory charts/visualizations, and find a potential story idea.
 Your assignment must clearly detail your process.
 You are expected to write about 1500-2000 words, and to include several screen captures showing the different steps you went through.
 Your assignment must be written with the Markdown format and submitted on GitHub Classroom.

-I have been assigning different versions of this project to my digital journalism and data storytelling students for a few years now.
-Its structure was inspired by the main sections/chapters of [*The Data Journalism Handbook*](https://datajournalism.com/read/handbook/one/).
-This version was further inspired by the [Key Capabilities in Data Science](https://extendedlearning.ubc.ca/programs/key-capabilities-data-science) program offered by the University of British Columbia (UBC).

 **Here are some useful resources for this assignment:**